Md-Nayem-Hasan/Md-Nayem-Hasan/README.md

 - 👀 I’m interested in software testing
 - 🌱 I’m currently learning SQA
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me@ naeemhasan1741@gmail.com
+- I'm looking forward for oppertunities

 <!---
 Md-Nayem-Hasan/Md-Nayem-Hasan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.